jssnull/ods-jenkinsfile-overview/README.md

 and Atlassian Stack, OpenDevStack is composed mainly by a set of Jenkins pipelines and a graphical web application called Provisioning application that help us to create Software projects that contains openshift namespaces and associated confluence project, bitbucket project and jira project.
-Also allow us to create easily ready to use sofware apps called quickstarters that are deployed to openshift and synchronyzed, OpenDevStack quickstarters supports a long list of containerized apps that can be found here: https://github.com/opendevstack/ods-quickstarters
+Also allow us to create easily ready to use sofware apps called quickstarters that are deployed to openshift and synchronyzed with Atlassian stack (automatic build and deploy after every git push, jira integration), OpenDevStack supports a long list of containerized apps that can be found here: https://github.com/opendevstack/ods-quickstarters

 2) **What is an OpenDevStack Quickstarter**